 Wash your face with warm water.
 You can use a gentle cleaner that does not have any sharp fragrance or anything.

-Next you should apply a anti-acne treatment that contain around 2% salicylic acid.
+Next, you should apply an anti-acne treatment that contains around 2% salicylic acid.

 Take damp cotton and dispense just few drops of tea tree oil.
 Dot it on your skin directly where there are blemishes.

 On the other hand, what else you can do is mix 6 drops of tea tree oil with a moisturizer.
 Make sure the moisturizer is lightweight.
 Mix the two and apply on your skin.
 Massage away on your entire face.

 Wait for your skin to adjust to tea tree oil before you experiment anything else on your face.
 While your skin adjusts to tea tree make sure you do not use benzoyl peroxide product.

 If you are using tea tree oil and are going out in the sun you should us e a sunscreen that has a broad-spectrum rated SPF 30 or greater.

 If you see any signs of irritation remember do not continue the use of tea tree oil.
 It is always great if you take the consultation of a doctor before you start using it.

 Tea tree oil does not have benefits that are limited to our skin.
 As mentioned above it is has capability of giving us a lot more than just one or two advantageous.
 It is used as an ingredient in numerous products that include acne washes, pads, astringents and cleansers.